krzysztofzuraw/blog/src/uses.md

 - Clever Dripper

 ## Software

 - Safari for private and Brave for work with DuckDuck Go
 - Apple Reminders/Calendar
-- VSCode with Menlo font and GitHub theme
+- VSCode with SF Mono font and GitHub theme
 - Raycast
 - Spotify
 - Choosy